 Publication Credit

 Publishing your thesis, capstone work, or special project in Tearline is a good way to earn publication credit to strengthen your resume, LinkedIn profile, and overall brand.
-See the citation sample below:
+See a citation sample below:

 If interested in pursuing publication credit, please see Publishing with Tearline for the next steps.